jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 ![alt-text](img/azure-load-test-run.png "load test run")

 Look closely at the results from the run.
 Some discussion points:
-1. What is the overall request rate
+1. What is the overall request rate?
-2. Is this what is needed
+2. Is this what is needed?
 3. Are there any errors?
 If, so any ideas why?
-4. Look at the Cosmos database metrics
+4. Look at the Cosmos database metrics.

 The next step will be to tune the application and re-test to see if we can meet the original target request rate.